Racial Vilification and Section 18C

 How do I bring an action under Section 18C?

 If you think you have been the victim of an act that falls under 18C, the first step to take is to report this to the Human Rights Commission (HRC).
-The HRC will refer the matter to conciliation in an attempt to resolve the dispute, for example by obtaining an apology and/or a retraction.
-The vast majority of complaints made under Section 18C are resolved through conciliation.
+The HRC will refer the matter to conciliation to try to resolve the dispute, for example by obtaining an apology and/or a retraction.
+Most complaints made under Section 18C are resolved through conciliation.

 If your claim cannot be resolved through conciliation, you can take it to court.
 If a court finds that a breach of Section 18C is made out, it can award monetary damages, which are assessed based on economic and non-economic loss.